Your financial priorities are different than your neighbor’s or your best friend’s or your parents’.

 Good debt vs. bad debt

 Some people think of all debt as “bad,” but that’s not really the case.
-Experts refer to both good debt and bad debt.
+Good debt and bad debt both exist.
 A mortgage lands squarely in the “good debt” column.

 “How a loan is secured determines whether it’s good or bad,” says Stanley Poorman, a financial professional with Principal®.
 “A mortgage is secured by an asset—your house—which gives it an advantage.
 Personal loans and credit cards are not.”

-Think of good debt this way: Every payment you make increases your ownership in that asset, in this case your home, a little bit more.
+Think of good debt this way: Every payment you make increases your ownership in that asset, in this case your home.
 But bad debt like credit card payments?
 That debt is for things you’ve already paid for and are probably using.
 You’re not going to “own” any more of a pair of jeans, for example.

 There’s another key difference between purchasing a home and buying most goods and services.
 Very often, people can pay cash for things like clothes or electronics.
 “The vast majority of people couldn’t pay cash for a home,” Poorman says.
 That makes a mortgage all but necessary to buy a house.